Answer a few questions to get personalized results

 The scores below are based on San Diego’s accessibility of different transportation methods.
 The highest and best possible score is 100, meaning that higher numbers indicate a popular and easy-to-use method of getting around San Diego.

-For more laid-back enjoyment, San Diego has plenty of public libraries to choose from.
-In fact, almost every suburb has its own branch of the public library, making it incredibly easy to find your favorite authors.
-The Mira Mesa Senior Center is a place to enjoy exclusive activities, socialize with peers, and sign up for continuing education programs and community college classes.
-The City of San Diego’s AgeWell Services even hosts a senior lounge and lunch at Balboa Park for older adults to socialize and relax.
+For more laid-back enjoyment, San Diego’s public library is internationally recognized for its programs and offers 35 locations to choose from.
+In fact, almost every suburb has its own branch of the public library, making it incredibly easy for you to find your favorite authors or access educational resources.
+The Mira Mesa Senior Center is another place where you can enjoy exclusive senior activities, socialize with peers, and sign up for continuing education programs and community college classes.

-Many other museums are also accessible, like the USS Midway Museum, which offers wheelchair rentals, tour scripts, and guides.
 The San Diego History Center is another popular museum about local history and doesn’t have an admission fee.
-San Diego also has its own Natural History Museum, with ever-changing exhibits, weekly events, and discounted admission fees for seniors.
-Or, stroll through Old Town San Diego, a popular downtown area full of historic landmarks and unique shops.
+San Diego also has its own Natural History Museum, where seniors can find ever-changing exhibits, weekly events, and a discounted admission fee.

-The average cost of Independent Living in San Diego is 4,724 per month.
+The average cost of Senior Apartments in San Diego is 1,260 per month.
 This cost may vary based on location, amenities, floorplan, level of care and other factors.